lextm/blog/_posts/2016/2016-3-25-jexus-manager-enhanced-self-signed-certificate-generation.md

 Enjoy it.

 How to install Jexus Manager?
-Please refer to https://docs.jexusmanager.com/getting-started/install.html.
+Please refer to [this guide](https://docs.jexusmanager.com/getting-started/install.html).